scicomp-durham/COMP52315/site/content/exercises/exercise03.md

 ---
-title: "Memory bandwidth"
+title: "Multi-core memory bandwidth"
 weight: 3
 katex: true
+bookHidden: true
 ---

-# Measuring multi-core memory bandwidth
+# Multi-core memory bandwidth

 The goal of this exercise is to measure the memory bandwidth for various vector sizes as a function of the number of cores used to